Bulletin 56 - Confiscation of student propertyJump to Index

 - use that is in breach of any law.

-Principals should also refer to Legal issues bulletin 35 – The use of mobile phones, portable computer games, recording devices and cameras in schools and TAFE NSW institutes for advice on other issues related to the use of mobile phones.
+Principals should also refer to Legal issues bulletin 35 – The use of mobile phones, portable computer games, recording devices and cameras in schools for advice on other issues related to the use of mobile phones.

 Blanket bans on particular items